This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Measure the area where you’re looking at placing the greenhouse and see how much sun it gets.
 The amount of sunlight may affect what type of roof or covering style you design for your greenhouse.

-The height of a greenhouse is an extremely important consideration.
+The height of a greenhouse is a critical consideration.
 Taller greenhouses are better at maintaining a better overall temperature.

 The optimal height for a greenhouse appears to be 13 feet, allowing for better airflow and temperature regulation.
 Most plants are exposed to mild but consistent temperatures around the bottom of the greenhouse.